egeturgay/terraform-provider-ignition/website/docs/d/file.html.md

 * `path` - (Required) The absolute path to the file.

 * `overwrite` - (Optional) Whether to delete preexisting nodes at the path.
-Defaults to true.
+Defaults to false.

 * `content` - (Optional) Block to provide the file content inline.